- Construct the floating point system where the numbers

 - Solve this system by any method you like using exact arithmetic.

-- Solve this system by computing an inverse of using two
+- Solve this system by computing an inverse of

 decimal digit machine arithmetic.